oasysgames/oasys-docs/docs/techdocs/2-technologies/3-lv1-nft-bridge/1-3-vnft-onft-bridge.md

 ---
 ---

-# vNFT, oNFT / Bridge
+# vNFT & oNFT / Bridge

 ## Highly Flexible Token Design
 Non-Fungible Tokens (NFT) is essential asset for tokenomics in the ecosystem.
 Oasys' unique layer structure allows three types of token designs for NFT.